It is an antibiotic prescribed to treat malaria, chlamydial conjunctivitis, toxoplasmosis, and urinary tract infections.

 - Malabsorption syndrome (difficulty absorbing food in the body).

 - State of malnutrition (nutrition disorder): use with caution.
-You may have a greater chance of suffering serious side effects.
+You may have a greater chance of suffering severe side effects.

 - Megaloblastic anemia (caused by low levels of folic acid in the body).